-Shakespeare was The Don when it came to inventing words, so we tend to think writers and filmmakers contribute to language a lot more than they do.
-It’s actually rather unusual for a writer or filmmaker’s words to get assimilated wholesale by popular culture – here’s my top 10.
+Shakespeare was The Don when it came to inventing words and phrases, so we tend to think writers and filmmakers contribute to language a lot more than they do.
+It’s actually rather unusual for a writer or filmmaker’s words to get assimilated wholesale by popular culture, but here’s my top 10.
 Enjoy!

 An easy one to start.
-FIGHT CLUB (1999) is an iconic book and film, so whenever anyone says, “Do not talk about [whatever]” they’re usually invoking this particular scene from the movie.
+FIGHT CLUB (1999) is an iconic book and film, so whenever anyone says the phrase, “You do not talk about [whatever]” they’re usually invoking this particular scene from the movie.
 Over the last two decades, this phrase has been repurposed for a stack of posters, to refer to all kinds of things, clubs or not!

 DID YOU KNOW?
 Russell Crowe was initially up for the role of Tyler Durden.